see-also-studio/colouring-in-website/pages/privacy-policy.md

 * Your contact information including email address

-How we use this data:
+How we may use this data:

-* Collecting this data helps us to understand further the scope of our project and communications.

-Specifically, we may use data:

-* For our own internal records
 * To contact you in response to a specific enquiry
 * To send you promotional emails about the project

-* We will not share your personal information with or sell it to third-party marketers.
+We will not share your personal information with or sell it to third-party marketers.

 ### Our service partners